-Instructions to the child: On the DSM-5-TR Level 1 cross-cutting questionnaire that you just completed, you indicated that during the past 2 weeks you have been bothered by "stomachaches, headaches, or other aches and pains" and/or being "worried about your health or about getting sick" at a mild or greater level of severity.
-The questions below ask about these feelings in more detail and especially how often you have been bothered by a list of symptoms during the past 7 days.
-Please respond to each item by marking ( $\checkmark$ or x) one box per row.
+Instructions to parent/guardian: On the DSM-5 Level 1 cross-cutting questionnaire that you just completed, you indicated that during the past 2 weeks your child receiving care has been bothered by "complaining of stomachaches, headaches, or other aches and pains" and/or "worrying about his/her health or about getting sick" at a mild or greater level of severity.
+The questions below ask about these feelings in more detail and especially how often your child has been bothered by a list of symptoms during the past 7 days.
+Please respond to each item by marking (✓ or x) one box per row.

 Clinician Use

-During the past 7 days, how much have you been bothered by any of the following problems?
+During the past 7 days, how much has your child been bothered by any of the following problems?
 Item Score

 Not bothered at all (0) Bothered a little (1) Bothered a lot (2)

 1. Stomach pain

 2. Back pain

-3. Pain in your arms, legs, or joints (knees, hips, etc.)
+3. Pain in his or her arms, legs, or joints (knees, hips, etc.)

 4. FOR ADULTS

 5. Headaches

 6. Chest pain

 7. Dizziness

 8. Fainting spells

-9. Feeling your heart pound or race
+9. Feeling his or her heart pound or race

 10. Shortness of breath

 11. FOR ADULTS

 12. Constipation, loose bowels, or diarrhea

 13. Nausea, gas, or indigestion

 14. Feeling tired or having low energy

 15. Trouble sleeping

 Total/Partial Raw Score:

-Prorated Score: (if 10 or more items answered) Adapted from Physical Symptoms (PHO-15) for research and evaluation purp
+Prorated Score: (if 10 or more items answered)